Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 1. Checks if the kin has a Git repository (.git directory)
 2. Uses `git log` to retrieve the commit history
 3. Returns up to 50 most recent commits, ordered by date (latest first)
-4. Each commit includes its hash, author, date, and commit message
+4. Each commit includes only its message

 ### Analyze Message